EqualExperts/ts-util/README.md

 # ts-util
 typescript utilities and functions.
 Contents:

--   `mongodb/Adapter`: contains an adapter to connect to mongodb
+- `mongodb/adapter`: contains an adapter to connect to mongodb

+- `xero/invoiceAdapter`: contains an adapter to connect to the XERO API